-The modifications to the text representation will be synched into the artefact as soon as the target variable is reclaimed by the runtime environment, i.e., at the end of the subtemplate.
-The advance of this approach is that it works in the same way in the VIL build script so that a template may be superfluous.
+The modifications to the text representation will be synched into the artifact as soon as the target variable is reclaimed by the runtime environment, i.e., at the end of the subtemplate.
+The advantage of this approach is that it works in the same way in the VIL script so that a template may be superfluous.
 However, stating the required operation in each line and explicitly caring for the line ends is tedious.

 Mixing contents